kimai/kimai/var/docs/docker.md

         -v $(pwd):/opt/kimai \
         -e _UID=$(id -u) \
         -e _GID=$(id -g) \
-        tobybatch/kimai:dev
+        kimai/kimai2:dev

+You can then hit the server on http://localhost:8080

+#### Run command explained:

     * ```docker run```
       Run the docker
     * ```-ti```
-      Keep an interactive shell attached to the container
+      Keep an interactive shell attached to the container.
+You can replace this with -d if you want the docker to run in the background (daemon mode).
     * ```--name kimai```
       Give the running container a name
     * ```--rm```
-      Clean up the dev container when it exists
+      Clean up the dev container when it exists.
+You can skip this whole line if you want the container to persist between start/stop commands.
+Because all the kimai2 files are on the host file system this doesn't really mater.
     * ```-p 8080:8080```
       Foward port 8080 into the container
     * ```-v $(pwd):/opt/kimai```
-      Mount kimai into the container
+      Mount kimai into the container.
+The first part of this path need to be an absolute path to the kimai2 project followed by the path /opt/kimai inside the container.  e.g. /home/foo/workspace/kimai2:/opt/kimai
     * ```-e _UID=$(id -u)```
-      Set the UID in the conatiner to be the current user
+      Set the UID in the conatiner to be the current user.
+The docker needs to write out it's cache and log files.
+This can cause permissions issues between the host and the docker process.
+To alleviate this start the docker with a UID/GID and the whole file tree will be chown to that user.
     * ```-e _GID=$(id -g)```
-      Set the GID in the conatiner to be the current user
+      Set the GID in the conatiner to be the current user.
+As above
-    * ```tobybatch/kimai:dev```
+    * ```kimai/kimai:dev```
-      Run the container that was built inthe previous section
+      The container name.

+The docker needs to write out it's cache and log files.
+This can cause permissions issues between the host and the docker process.
+To alleviate this start the docker with a UID/GID and the whole file tree will be chown to that user.
+In the example below it chowns to the current user.

 ### Running commands in the container